dddrrreee/cs140e-win19/projects/README.md

 ### Build a Tool

+  - Volatile cross-checking.
+A very common, nasty problem in embedded is that the code uses pointers to manipulate device memory, but either the programmer does not use `volatile` correctly or the compiler has a bug.
+We can detect such things with a simple hack:
+    - We know that device references should remain the same no matter how the code is compiled.
+    - So compile a piece of code multiple ways: with no optimization, `-O`, `-O2`, with fancier flags, etc.
+    - Then run each different version, using ARM domain tricks to trace all address / values that are read and written.
+    - Compare these: any difference signals a bug.

+  This is basically your second lab, with some high-end tricks.
+It would have caught many errors we made when designing cs107e; some of them took days to track down.

   - Build a debugger that can run over the UART.
 Insert breakpoints to stop execution.
 Use the special ARM hardware to do data watch-points.
   Figure out how to do a backtrace and to match up instruction program